 KB Home | Client pre authentication on Linux, macOS and Windows

 Q I noticed the Apple Mac has the option to copy in a shared secret avoiding the need for the initial authentication screen.
-Is this also possible on Linux (or even Windows)?
+Is this also possible on Linux or Windows?

-2. When the user logs in, run the following command MUST as the privileged user in order to read the secret file
+2. When the user logs in, run the following command.
+Note that the command MUST be run as a privileged user in order to read the secret file.
+For example on Linux

 This release contains an updated Java version which no longer supports 32-bit workstations.
 If you have any 32-bit users launching the User Client or Release Station from a network share, see this Knowledge Base article for more information.